 Now before I make all the physios reading this feel worthless as a sugar pill and surplus to requirements, there is no doubt that some of our interventions are more than placebo.
 Exercise being the main one.
 There are a few good placebo controlled studies on the effects of exercise in those with pain and pathology and they do often (but not always) show benefits over placebo (ref, ref, ref)

 The how and why our exercise interventions work however is still not fully understood, and it may be the process of exercising rather than the outcome thats more important (ref).
 It may also be the volume and frequency rather than the type of exercise that is key (ref).
 But regardless, I do think our roles as physiotherapists in supporting, guiding, encouraging, educating, reassuring, motivating, confronting, challenging, cajoling people in pain and disability to move more is more than placebo.
 But remember, I’m a physio, so I’m biased.

 Let me make it crystal clear that I am not looking to beat down on the physio profession when I question if it’s just a placebo.
 Believe it or not I am, and always will be one of physiotherapy’s strongest advocates.
 I truly believe that physiotherapy can have an important role within modern healthcare, but only if it gets its head out of its arse and evolves.

 Evolve or die

 Just as I am one of physios strongest advocates, I am also one of its strongest critics.
-Many think that I and others are harming our profession by questioning, challenging, debating, bickering and squabbling so much over our interventions so publicly.
-Some think it will be the end of us, and then there are the snow flakes who think all this questioning and challenging is just too mean and nasty, and that we all simply need to agree and get along!
+Many think that I and others are harming our profession by questioning, challenging, bickering and squabbling so much over our interventions so publicly.
+Some think it will be the end of us, and there are the snow flakes who think all this questioning is just too mean and nasty, and that we all simply need to agree and get along!